 |

-The Motueka FMU has a generally warm and mild climate.
+The Motueka catchment has a generally warm and mild climate.
 Mean annual sunshine hours (2,407) are among the highest in New Zealand.
 Frosts can occur between April and October and snow can fall during all months at higher elevations.

 Ultramafic and old sedimentary rocks form the mountains at the south-western end of the Richmond Range in the headwaters of the Motueka.
 The ultramafic rock has high Iron, Chromium and Nickel levels.
 In this special mineral belt, where the soil repels most native trees, a unique shrubland community has evolved.